patrickbucher/mongomir-pytkovic/README.md

     make run

+Run the migration:

+    make migration

-Run the image (as a web server):
+Run the image (as a web server, this will build the image and perform the migration, if necessary):

     make server

-Remove the container:
+Remove _all_ Docker containers:

     make clean